 Determine your hair properties

-It's up to you to find a good balance in protein and moisture.
-Look, feel and experience what certain routines/products do to your curls.
-Unfortunately, it doesn't work the same for everyone, if only it did, we would be done in no time.
-This is truly a personal process and as time goes on you will experience and understand better what your curls need.
+We've simplified the process of determining your hair properties.
+The fact is that your hair is made up of proteins, so every hair needs protein to a greater or lesser extent.
+It's up to you to find a good balance between protein and moisture.
+Observe, feel, and experience what certain routines/products do to your curls.
+Unfortunately, it doesn't work the same for everyone; if only it did, we'd be done in no time.
+This is truly a personal process, and as time goes on, you will increasingly experience and understand what your curls need.

 Hearth density